TristanBeucher/tristanbeucher.github.io/_posts/2025-06-03-CCGT-Dispatch-Optimization-with-Bellman-Algorithm.md

 ## Designing our asset

 To keep things simple, I model a theoretical CCGT (Combined Cycle Gas Turbine) with a handful of discrete operating states:
 - RAMP_H, RAMP_W, and RAMP_C represent hot, warm, and cold startups, respectively.
 These are triggered depending on how long the unit has been offline (e.g., hot if it's been off less than 10 hours, warm if less than 40, cold otherwise).
+- Once the unit is running, it can operate at FULL_LOAD (400 MW at 51% efficiency) or MIN_LOAD (250 MW at 40% efficiency).
+Minimum Load (or partial load) is used when it's not profitable to run the plant at full load but it would be more costly to stop it and restart later.
 - Each ramp type has a different time to reach full load: 1 hour for hot, 2 for warm, and 3 for cold.
-- Once the unit is running, it can operate at FULL_LOAD (400 MW at 51% efficiency) or MIN_LOAD (250 MW at 40% efficiency).
 - There's also a STOP state, representing the plant being in the process of shutting down generation

 Below is the plot showing the ramp-up profiles for hot, warm, and cold starts.
 You can see how the unit reaches full load faster with a hot start, while cold starts take longer and climb more gradually.